nerc-project/nerc-docs/docs/openstack/persistent-storage/mount-the-object-storage.md

     Mind that if set `env_auth = true` then it  will take variables from environment, so you shouldn't insert it in this case.

-### Listing the Containers and Contains of a Container
+### Listing the Containers and Contents of a Container

 Once your Object Storage has been configured in Rclone, you can then use the Rclone interface to List all the Containers with the "lsd" command